rawlins/svgling/README.md

 There are many things that it might be nice to add to this package; if you find `svgling` useful, have any requests, or find any bugs, please let me know.

+## Compatibility

+The SVG files produced by `svgling` should be compatible with all major browsers (Chrome, Firefox, Safari, Edge) on both desktop and mobile; if you find a compatibility issue with some browser, please [report it as a bug](https://github.com/rawlins/svgling/issues).
+Outside of browsers, it is worth noting that `svgling` uses nested `svg` tags, which seem to occasionally provide a challenge for software that loads SVGs.
+I welcome reports on compatibility with software for editing SVG, but here's a partial list:

+* Inkscape: Works as long as `relative_units=False` is passed as a generation option.
+The combination of relative units and nested SVGs seems to be poorly handled.
+* LibreOffice Draw: reported to work.
+Exports a non-nested SVG (which is compatible with InkScape.)
+* Adobe Illustrator: no idea, reports welcome!